 Tamara Fraizer is a Principal in Fish & Richardson’s Silicon Valley office in California.
-Her practice emphasizes patent litigation and spans the realms of biology and information technology.
-She has litigated in numerous federal district courts, and has also tried cases in the US International Trade Commission, and litigated in California state courts and federal district courts across the country.
+Her practice encompasses IP counseling, patent dispute resolution, and post-grant review.
+She has prosecuted patents before the USPTO, tried cases in the US International Trade Commission, and litigated in California state courts and federal district courts across the country.

 - Biomedical devices

 - Internet security systems

 - Database management systems

 Relationships and a strong work ethic are important to Dr. Fraizer.
 She appreciates the need to understand and meet her clients’ goals, without compromising solid knowledge of the facts and sound application of the law.
 She sponsors Fish & Richardson’s Life Sciences at the Bar seminars, writes and speaks on current legal issues, and regularly attends forums in the Valley focused on entrepreneurship and innovation.